-The commissioners, accompanied by Frank Riddle, a frontiersman, and his Modoc wife, Tobey Riddle back yokes to give freedom across (Wi-ne-ma, the "Woman Chief"), as interpreters, were to meet Captain Jack and his warriors, unarmed and under a flag of truce.
+The commissioners, accompanied by Frank Riddle, a frontiersman, and his Modoc wife, Tobey Riddle (Wi-ne-ma, the "Woman Chief"), as interpreters, were to meet Captain Jack and his warriors, unarmed and under a flag of truce.
 Meanwhile a plot had been hatched among the Modocs to murder the peace commissioners.
 At first, Captain Jack refused to have anything to do with the scheme.
 But when his warriors put a woman's hat and shawl on him and taunted him for being a coward, he finally consented.

-No sooner was the plot laid than it was betrayed to Tobey Riddle by their purpose with so many soldiers near at hand.
+No sooner was the plot laid than it was betrayed to Tobey Riddle by one of her Modoc friends and she with the Indians.
+His reply was that of a soldier: "It is my duty to go."
+He did not believe the Modocs immediately warned Canby against keeping would carry out their purpose with so many soldiers near at hand.
 The other commissioners were not so sure and one of them proposed that they go to the meeting armed.
 This Canby also refused to do.